 Write out the main skills and competencies required of the position in order to generate relevant

 examples from your own experiences.
-Interviews will now be conducted online or over the phone, so prepare for these formats.
+Prepare for online or over the phone interviews.

 - Review our Interview Guide to familiarize yourself with the process and learn strategies for answering common questions.
-Have a look at this good overview of how to prepare for interviewing virtually.
+Have a look at this overview of how to prepare for interviewing remotely.

 - Schedule a mock interview with a career adviser.

-- Practice by recording yourself or verbalizing responses out loud several times.
+- Practice by recording yourself or articulating responses out loud several times.
 Use biginterview, a tool to learn and practice interviewing.

 - Always send a thank you email after an interview.